h8pewou/homelab/README.md

 </p>

 #### Add a quorum device
 A two node cluster is not highly available.
-Simple glitches could lead to losing quorum a.k.a. a split brain situation.
+Simple glitches could lead to losing quorum, a.k.a. a split brain situation.
 You want to have an uneven number of nodes.
-A cost effective solution is to use a corosync quorum device.
+In case if you have an even nymber of nodes, a cost effective solution is to use a corosync quorum device.

 Once your two node cluster is up and running, follow these instructions:
 * [Corosync External Vote Support](https://pve.proxmox.com/wiki/Cluster_Manager#_corosync_external_vote_support)

 **TLDR** version:

-> Reading the documentation and understanding the quorum device limitations can save you from a lot of headache.
+> Please note that reading the documentation and understanding the quorum device limitations can save you from a lot of headache.

 On the Arbiter device:
 ```bash